5 Must-Know Facts About CBD And Anxiety

 Color, Smell, And Taste Of CBD

-The bottle of drops could be light in color and smell, or they could be darker and with a stronger scent.
-The difference comes from what the plants create.
+The bottle of drops could be light in color and smell, or they could be darker and with a stronger scent; the difference comes from what the plants create.
 There is naturally a difference in the extract from batch to batch.
 Sometimes the extract comes out dark brown and quite scented.
 It may come out milky white and quite subtly scented or somewhere in between.

 As for flavor, what tastes good to one, may not taste good to another.
 People don't typically take CBD for anxiety because they're hungry and they want some good tasting food.
 They're taking it for some degree of well-being, and most people who have had their life changed by CBD hemp oil couldn't care less how it tastes.
 At the base of the product is a plant extract from hemp.
-Generally speaking, just like most herbal extracts and bitters, this extract doesn't taste so good.
+Just like most herbal extracts and bitters, this extract doesn't taste so good.

 Proper Dosage Of CBD